jdorato376/sterling_ha_project/README.md

-# Sterling Home Assistant Project
+# Sterling API: Executive AI Control Layer

 This repository contains a minimal Home Assistant add-on named **Sterling OS**.
 The add-on runs a simple Flask application and is packaged as a Docker image.